Alexandra Brewis Slade

-Alexandra Brewis Slade (born 1965) is a New Zealand-American anthropologist, professor, and author who studies how health reflects the interaction of human biology and culture.
-Her research and community outreach seeks sustainable solutions to complex global health and environmental challenges, such as mental health and water insecurity.
+Alexandra Brewis Slade (born 1965) is a New Zealand-American anthropologist, professor, and author who has advanced new theories to understand the biocultural consequences (such as for body weight and mental health) of moralized classification systems.
 She is an advocate for a reduction of stigma in global health practices.
 She writes under the name Alexandra Brewis.

 Career

 Brewis Slade is a Regent's Professor and President's Professor at Arizona State University and an elected fellow of the American Association for the Advancement of Science.
 She founded ASU's Center for Global Health, and designed and launched (in 2008) the first and largest undergraduate global health degree in the United States.
 She was Director of ASU's School of Human Evolution and Social Change from 2009-2017.
 In 2017 the School of Human Evolution and Social Change was ranked #1 in anthropology in the US for research scale and #1 in the US (#4 in the world) for research impact.
 She also served as an Associate Vice President for Social Sciences as ASU moved from #15 to #4 ranking nationally in social science research expenditures.
 Brewis Slade has served as president of the Human Biology Association.
-In 2023 she was awarded the Conrad Arensberg award by the American Anthropological Association for advancing anthropology as a science, and in 2024 was awarded the Franz Boas Distinguished Achievement Award for exemplary contributions to human biology by the Human Biology Association.